Software localization practices to help you better prepare for successful launch of your software in foreign markets.

 3. Being ready for technical layout production challenges

 We can all tell the difference between something written in our native language and something that has been “adapted” to our native language—the adaptation does not look right.
-This presents a technical challenge to translation companies, as does programming logic.
+This is not exactly a good software localization practice as it presents a technical challenge to translation companies, as does programming logic.
 “Placeholders” are often used in the programming process, but many languages are made up of words much longer than those found in English.
 Some Asian languages may be written vertically, Hebrew and Arabic run from right to left, and a user can select German as a language but choose Switzerland as the locale.
 In localization, one size does not fit all.

 A feature of layout production beyond basic data is complex functionality that addresses dates, currency, time, and address inconsistencies, to name a few.
 When layouts are adjusted without engineering changes to their programming logic, concatenated strings and multiple context strings end up having grammar and gender agreement issues.

-It is not enough to patch up your software along the way; internationalization can be carried out at the source, and, when done properly, it only needs be done once for multiple markets.
+It is not enough to patch up your software along the way; internationalization can be carried out at the source ensuring further proper software localization practices, and, when done properly, it only needs be done once for multiple markets.

 4. Legal obligations vary from country to country

-Another consideration is compliance with local laws, regulations, and common business practices.
+Another consideration for good software localization practices is compliance with local laws, regulations, and common business practices.

 For example, the Toubon Law in France guarantees citizens the right to conduct day to day activities in French and stipulates the use of French in advertisements, marketing collateral, and instructional documentation, both in hard copy and in software, screen display, sound messages, operating systems, and applications.